Social Media Influencer Scores

 A patent granted to Google this week tells us about social media influencer scores developed at Google that sound very much like the scores at Klout.
-In the references section of the patent, Klout is referred to a couple of times as well, with a link to the Wikipedia Page about Klout, and the Klout FAQ page.
-We aren’t given a name for these influencer scores in Google’s patent, but it does talk about topic-based influencer scores and advertisers.
+In the references section of the patent, Klout is referred to a couple of times, with a link to the Wikipedia Page about Klout and the Klout FAQ page.
+Unfortunately, we aren’t given a name for these social media influencer scores in Google’s patent, but it does talk about topic-based influencer scores and advertisers.

 This new patent was originally filed on May 29, 2012.
-Edward Chang left Google for HTC in July, 2012.
+Edward Chang left Google for HTC in July 2012.
 I don’t know if those events are related, but the idea of using social media influencers in advertising is an interesting one.
-The patent doesn’t pinpoint specific social media platforms that would be used the way that Klout does.
+Unfortunately, the patent doesn’t pinpoint specific social media platforms used the way that Klout does.
 Interestingly, Klout does use Google+ as one of the social media networks that they use to generate Klout Scores.

 I like seeing what Google patents say about things on the Web.
-Their introduction to social media and to influencer scores was interesting:
+Their introduction to social media and social media influencer scores was interesting:

 The patent tells us about the role of the process it defines: